sbecker11/workspace-PIL/README.md

 Most of this code was actually written by **OpenAI** from this request:

     "Write a python app that takes src_folder, dst_folder, new pixel_width,
     and dst_file_prefix as command line parameters.
-Read all jpg and png
+Read all gif, jpg and png
-    files from src_folder, resize each image to have the ame new pixel
+    files from src_folder, resize each image to have the same new pixel
-    width, and write each resized image a file to the dst_folder prefixed
-    with the given dst_file_oprefix."
+    width, and write each resized image to the dst_folder with its filename prefixed with the given dst_file_oprefix."

 ## Installation: